g-tumwesigye/FitPredictor_Model/README.md

 This project addresses the rising prevalence of non-communicable diseases—where obesity and undernutrition are growing concerns by providing personalized health insights.
 FitPredictor empowers both individuals and healthcare providers with data-driven results to improve health outcomes.

-**Motivation**
+**Problem Statement**
-Rwanda, like many other developing nations, there is a sharp increase in non-communicable diseases.
+There is a sharp increase in non-communicable diseases.
 Traditional BMI calculators provide only basic values without the context needed for effective preventive healthcare.
-FitPredictor bridges this gap by delivering detailed BMI classifications and personalized health insights.

-**Problem Statement**
-Many individuals in Rwanda lack awareness of their BMI classification and the associated health implications because current tools are generic and fail to offer tailored insights.
-FitPredictor leverages machine learning to deliver accurate BMI classifications and personalized health guidance.
+Many individuals lack awareness of their BMI classification and the associated health implications because current tools are generic and fail to offer tailored insights.
+FitPredictor leverages machine learning to deliver accurate BMI classifications and personalized health guidance thus bridging this gap by delivering detailed BMI classifications and personalized health insights.

 ## Dataset
 The dataset for this project is available on Kaggle: